nickmellor/ci-monitor/README.rst

     for a heartbeat

 configuration:
   - looks for CIMCONFIG environment variable (filename without .yaml).
-If not present, 'default'
+If not present, assumes 'default'
   - configs directory contains examples
   - configuration needs love: more cascading defaults needed (cf schedules)